GLOBAL MARKETS-Dow hits record; U.S. yields, dollar at multi-year highs

 "Speculation of a December rate hike reached mind-boggling levels," said Lukman Otunuga, research analyst at Forex Time Ltd (FXTM) in Croydon, England.
 "This could ensure dollar strength remains a key theme moving forward."

-Oil prices were little changed in volatile trade amid investor doubts that OPEC would agree to a production cut large enough to make a significant dent in the global glut of crude.
+Oil prices whipped around on investors' doubts whether OPEC would agree to a production cut large enough to make a significant dent on the global supply glut when it meets next week, and last traded slightly lower.